 DTR cache overviewEstimated reading time: 2 minutes

-The further away you are from the geographical location where DTR is deployed, the longer it will take the pull and push images.
+The further away you are from the geographical location where DTR is deployed, the longer it will take to pull and push images.
 This happens because the files being transferred from DTR to your machine need to travel a longer distance, across multiple networks.

 To decrease the time to pull an image, you can deploy DTR caches geographically closer to users.

-Caches are transparent to users, since users still login and pull images using the DTR url address.
+Caches are transparent to users, since users still log in and pull images using the DTR URL address.
 DTR checks if users are authorized to pull the image, and redirects the request to the cache.

 In this example, DTR is deployed on a datacenter in the United States, and a cache is deployed in the Asia office.